VeerpalKB/LeanSecurityProject/README.md

 ### Build Lean Project
 lake build

-### Run Backend Server
+### How to run the prototype from Backend Server (terminal in VSCode)
 cd backend

 node server.js

 ### Access Frontend
-Open the frontend interface in a web browser (or via the configured server endpoint - http://localhost:3000 )
+Open the frontend interface in a web browser (or via the configured server endpoint shown in the terminal output - http://localhost:3000 )

 ### Academic Context